onemoonsci/nmrfxprocessordocs/pages/04.structure/02.molecules/docs.md

 sequence file it is necessary to translate the residue names into the set of atoms and bonds that define the molecular topology.
-To do this, NMRFx, looks at each residue name in the sequence file, and checks to see if a file corresponding to that name with a ".prf" extension exists in the residue library.
-If an appropriate residue file is not found in the standard directory (specified with the reslib entry in Preferences), then NMRFx can also look in a local residue library directory (specified with the local,reslib entry in Preferences).
-This is the appropriate place to place your own special .prf files.
-This way they won't be accidentally deleted when you upgrade to a new version of NMRFx.
+To do this, NMRFx, looks at each residue name in the sequence file, and checks to see if a file corresponding to that name with a ".prf" extension can be located.

+NMRFx looks in two places for these files.
+First, if a local residue library directory has been set, it looks there.
+Local residue libraries are specified in the NMRFx Analyst GUI in the Preferences dialog (Structure section).
+In NMRFx Structure the location is specied in the project .yaml file as a "reslib" entry.
+For example:

+    molecule :
+      reslib  :  reslib

+      entities :
+          - file : input/A.seq
+            ptype : protein

+If a local residue library is not specified, or the file is not found there, then the built-in residue library is searched.

+### PRF Files

 If a residue file is found, that file is scanned to extract the topology for that residue.
 NMRFx works with residues using an internal